tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/RIT-UCD/overview.md

-With the Rational Integration Tester (RIT) plug-in you can automate invoking a test resource defined in a Rational Integration Tester test project.
-A test resource can be a test, test suite, or performance test.
+With the Rational Integration Tester (RIT) plug-in you can automate invoking a test resource defined in a Rational Integration Tester test project.A test resource can be a test, test suite, or performance test.

 This plugin includes one or more steps, click **Steps** for step details and properties.